-- (a) If an employee organization has been certified, an employee in the bargaining unit, a group of employees in the bargaining unit, or their representative may file a petition with the administrator to decertify the certified representative.
-The employee must also send a copy of the petition to the City Manager and the certified representative, not including the names of the supporting employees. - (b) If a petition for decertification of a recognized exclusive bargaining agent is presented to the administrator showing, by administratively acceptable evidence, that at least thirty (30) percent of the employees in the bargaining unit no longer want the employee organization to be their bargaining agent, then the administrator shall hold an election pursuant to sec.
-19-210 of this ordinance. - (c) A petition for decertification of a recognized exclusive collective bargaining agent in an appropriate unit may be filed in the thirty (30)-day period between the one hundred eightieth (180th) and one hundred fiftieth (150th) day prior to expiration of any existing collective bargaining agreement for that bargaining unit. - (d) For a period of one (1) year following recognition or certification of an exclusive bargaining agent, no decertification petitions may be filed. - (e) If a majority of the employees in an appropriate bargaining unit vote in a secret ballot decertification election to no longer be represented by the employee organization, that organization no longer shall be recognized as the exclusive bargaining agent of the employees in the bargaining unit.
+(a) If an employee organization has been certified, an employee in the bargaining unit, a group of employees in the bargaining unit, or their representative may file a petition with the administrator to decertify the certified representative.
+The employee(s) or their representative must also send a copy of the petition to the City Manager and the certified representative, not including the names of the supporting employees.

+- (b) If a petition for decertification of a recognized exclusive bargaining agent is presented to the administrator showing, by administratively acceptable evidence, that at least thirty (30) percent of the employees in the bargaining unit no longer want the employee organization to be their bargaining agent, then the administrator shall hold an election pursuant to sec.
+19-210 of this ordinance. - (c) A petition for decertification of a recognized exclusive collective bargaining agent in an appropriate unit may be filed in the thirty (30sixty (60))-day period between the one hundred eightieth (180th) and one hundred fiftieth (150th twentieth (120th)) day prior to expiration of any existing collective bargaining agreement for that bargaining unit.
+If a collective bargaining agreement expires and a successor agreement is not in place, a request for decertification may be filed at any time prior to the ratification of a successor agreement. - (d) For a period of one (1) year following recognition or certification of an exclusive bargaining agent, no decertification petitions may be filed. - (e) If a majority of the employees in an appropriate bargaining unit vote in a secret ballot decertification election to no longer be represented by the employee organization, that organization no longer shall be recognized as the exclusive bargaining agent of the employees in the bargaining unit.
+The effect of a successful decertification election for the bargaining unit takes effect immediately upon final certification of the election results by the administrator.
+If the election results in a new exclusive representative, the new representative shall become a successor in interest to the existing or prior collective bargaining agreement.
+If the election results in no exclusive representative, the result will act as a revocation of any existing collective bargaining agreements for the bargaining unit.